wagtail/rfcs/text/054-internationalisation.md

 #### Overridden methods

 * `copy_for_translation(locale, copy_parents=False)`  - Overridden to be based on `Page.copy()` but also implement a `copy_parents` flag.
 When set to `True` this will copy any parents that are not translated yet in order for the structure to match the source tree.
 If the parent doesn’t exist and `copy_parents` is `False`, this method would raise a `ParentNotTranslated` exception.
 This method always creates copies in draft.
+* `@property local` - Overridden to check if the translation is live.
+We will provide a separate property that will return drafts `@property local_draft`

 #### Other logic

 * When pages are created, they always take their parent’s `locale`, unless their parent's locale is `None`.
 If the parent's `locale` is `None`, the child can have any locale it likes, including `None`.
+* When rich text fields are rendered, any internal links will be automatically localised.
+For example, if a French page has an internal link to an English page, but that English page has a live translation into French.
+The URL will be changed to point at the French translation instead.

 ### Setting up translations on existing models